St. Joseph's Basilica (Edmonton)

-St. Joseph's Cathedral Basilica is a minor basilica in Edmonton, Alberta, Canada.
-The basilica, located west of downtown Edmonton is the cathedral of the Roman Catholic Archdiocese of Edmonton and is the second-largest church in Edmonton.
+The Cathedral Basilica of Saint Joseph is a Catholic minor basilica in Edmonton, Alberta, Canada.
+The basilica, located west of downtown Edmonton is the cathedral of the Archdiocese of Edmonton and is the second-largest church in Edmonton.
 St. Joseph, which seats about 1,100 people, is the only minor basilica in Western Canada.

+Pope John Paul II raised the shrine to the status of Minor Basilica via his decree Pro Explorato Quidem on the 15 May 1984.
+The decree was signed and notarized by Cardinal Agostino Casaroli.

 Of architectural note are the 60 stained glass windows depicting the Twelve Apostles, Old Testament characters, scenes from the Bible, and from the church's connection to St. Albert, the first diocese in Alberta.
 Today, St. Joseph's Basilica is the seat of the Roman Catholic Archdiocese of Edmonton.
 As the seat of the archdiocese, it is the church of the archbishop.

 History

 The history of St. Joseph's began in 1913.
 At the time the city's main Franco-Albertan church, St. Joachim’s, was no longer able to cope with the booming population of English speaking parishioners.
 A large basement was excavated and concrete was poured.
 The church functioned as a crypt church from this time until the building was finally completed in 1963.
 In 1917, St. Joseph's Parish came into being by a separation of the English and the French parishioners of St. Joachim.

 Construction of the church was halted until 1924 due to World War I (the cathedral's architect, Roland Walter Lines, was killed serving in the conflict).
 In 1917, St. Joseph's became a separate parish when the English speaking and French speaking parishioners at St. Joachim’s were given their own parishes.
 The French speakers remained at St. Joachim's.
 The English speakers moved to St. Joseph's.
 Construction resumed in 1924, and Archbishop Henry O'Leary designated the unfinished St. Joseph's as the cathedral for the diocese.
 However, construction was again halted during the years of the Great Depression and the Second World War.
 In 1951 St Joseph's became the first parish in Canada to hold perpetual adoration.

 Planning for a new design began in 1954.
 Construction of the superstructure began in 1960 and the completed cathedral was officially opened on May 1, 1963, the Feast of St. Joseph the Worker.
 St. Joseph's Cathedral was named a minor basilica shortly before Pope John Paul II visited Edmonton in 1984.
 This was in part because of the papal visit but also to recognize the efforts of early missionaries and the people of the diocese.
 It was the first church west of Manitoba to receive this honour.